 - Save up an emergency fund.
 Most Americans live paycheck to paycheck, saving little for retirement and even less for an emergency budget.
 This is the time to have what your grandmother would have called “a rainy day fund”, because (as we have all just found out) storms unexpectedly happen.

-Set up a budget, pay off debt, and set goals with my Yearly Finance Planner
+Set up a budget, pay off debt, and set goals with my Personal Finance Planner

 For weeks after my husband came home from the hospital, I would barely leave his side, sleeping on the couch (just feet from his bedside) and rising several times during the night to check to see if he was still breathing.